blakedennett/LoanApprovalProject/README.md

 ### Outliers

-<h4>I looked into the continuous features for any values high or lower than three standard deviations from the average.
+<h4>I looked into the numerical features for any values high or lower than three standard deviations from the average.
 There were 33 total that were above the upper limit and none below the lower.
 The values were split among the residential and comercial assets.
 I decided to take the values down to simply equal the upper limit.</h4>

 ### Negative Values